rakurai-io/rakurai_programs/programs/rakurai_activation/README.md

 # Rakurai Activation Program

 A multisig-based Solana smart contract for enabling or disabling the Rakurai scheduler.
-It also governs the commission on block rewards for both, the block builder (i.e: Rakurai) and the validator.
+It also governs the commission on block rewards for both the block builder (i.e., Rakurai) and the validator.
 Note: The remaining block rewards after deducting the two commissions are distributed to stakers via the RewardDistributionProgram.

 ➤ For more details, refer to the [IDL File](./idl/rakurai_activation.json).